APIexec/devops/README.md

 ### Architecture
 The library give you scripts to execute step on your new PC with Windows or Linux the basic environment with examples

+### Why Batch?

+    Because it's simple: Everyone can read, modify or extend it It runs on every Windows system without any prerequisites It is closest to a real attacker working on the command line

 #### Layers
 ![layers](doc/img/icons8-layers-filled-100.png)